 Sweet Christmas.
 The decision was made.
 Everything goes.

 The cost for shipping, pressing, cleaning, and then grading a comic book is on average $40 each, and as of February of 2021 I’ve made the decision to get as many of the highest quality books graded as soon as possible.
 Current lead times can be six months for this grading process, so I need to be patient.
 But later on in 2021 I should possess HUNDREDS of near-mint (CGC 9.6 to 9.8) graded books.

 This won’t end my collecting career, as it is finally time to seek out the comic books that have long escaped me.
 Early Spiderman, Fantastic Four and X-Men are just a few targets, and for sure that elusive Conan the Barbarian #1 WILL happen.

 Please join in me in this adventure.
-Besides discussing the latest comic book-related TV show and film, I plan on providing stories on the wins and losses as my comic book buying and selling career kicks off during this year of 2021.
+Besides discussing the latest comic book-related TV show and film, I plan on providing stories on the wins and losses as my comic book buying and selling career continues.